Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

 ### Client-side (device mode) tracking

-During installation, the Amplitude Shopify App adds the code snippet to all pages (included in theme.liquid) on your Shopify store.
-The benefit of this approach is that Amplitude’s JavaScript SDK library is loaded on all pages, except for the checkout.
+During installation, the Amplitude Shopify App adds the code snippet to all pages (included in `theme.liquid`) on your Shopify store.
+The benefit of this approach is that Amplitude’s JavaScript SDK library is loaded on all pages, except for checkout.

 ### Server-side (cloud mode) tracking

 During the Amplitude connection setup, the app adds a set of webhooks to your Shopify store.
-When a customer interacts with your store these changes are relayed server-side from Shopify to Amplitude.
+When a customer interacts with your store these changes, Shopify relays them to Amplitude server-side.
 The advantages to this approach are:

 - 100% event capture for adds to cart, checkout steps, sales.
-- Customer data (for example, email) securely relayed server-side.
+- Customer data (for example, email) is securely relayed server-side.
 - No extra scripts on the sensitive and secure checkout pages.
 - Accurate marketing attribution, even when customers use ad blockers or opt out of cookies.
 - More reliable and trustworthy than client-side events because it represents final, concluded transactions and states within Shopify.